 Year-round scheduling combined with National Qualifiers should provide teams more time and flexibility in planning for the event.

 Qualification for the National Championship will include the automatic bids from Qualifiers, NCCGA Pinehurst Open, and the next highest nationally-ranked teams from Regional events to fill the field.
-Any individual in the top 10 rankings at the end of the competition year that is not otherwise qualified will also receive a bid to the National Championship.
+Any individual in the top 10 rankings at the end of the competition year who is not otherwise qualified will also receive a bid to the National Championship.

 Note: Results from National Qualifiers and the NCCGA Pinehurst Open do not count toward National Rankings.
 National Rankings are determined by results from Regional Events only.

 The NCCGA is evolving the Regional Ambassador role and allowing clubs to act as tournament hosts for Regional events.
+The NCCGA Team will host a training call for all host clubs 4 days before their event.

-Host clubs will receive the following:
+Host clubs will receive the following benefits:

-Opportunity to raise funds by selling local sponsorships
+Opportunity to raise funds through local sponsors

 Hosting responsibilities include: